Our PREMIUM North Sumatra and Java Adventure

 Surabaya dates from the early 12th century and rose to prominence in the 18th century.
 Until little more than 100 years ago it was the largest and richest city in the Dutch East Indies and a trading hub for coffee, sugar, tobacco, rubber, timber and sought-after spices from islands to the north.
 It rivalled Shanghai and Hong Kong in importance.

 It remains one of Indonesia’s most important financial, industrial, commercial and transportation hubs with major industries including shipbuilding, heavy equipment, food processing and agriculture, electronics, home furnishings, and handcrafts.

 Surabaya also is notable for its cosmopolitan population and cultural diversity with Chinese, Indian, Arab and Cham communities living alongside the majority Javanese, Madurese and other Indonesian ethnicities.

 The city underwent a quiet revolution from 2010 when Tri Rismaharini, known as Ibu Risma became the city’s first directly elected and first woman Mayor.
 Previously Surabaya was known for its dirty streets, poorly maintained facilities, traffic jams, corruption and a lack of administrative transparency.

-A former little-known official within the city’s administration, Ibu Risma, set about cleaning up Surabaya and its government, increasing city spending on education and libraries; creating parks, sports facilities and playing fields, expanding green space to 20% of city lands; tackling persistent local flooding problems, cutting wasteful spending, enhancing transparency, and shutting down an infamous red-light district ranked as one of Southeast Asia’s biggest brothel complexes.
+Ibu Risma, a former little-known official within the city’s administration, set about cleaning up Surabaya and its government, increasing city spending on education and libraries; creating parks, sports facilities and playing fields, expanding green space to 20% of city lands; tackling persistent local flooding problems, cutting wasteful spending, enhancing transparency, and shutting down an infamous red-light district ranked as one of Southeast Asia’s biggest brothel complexes.